MfgOpen/industrial-learning-pathways/README.md

 ### Licenses

-The written contents of this repository are licensed [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+The contents of this repository are licensed under [The MIT License](https://choosealicense.com/licenses/mit/).

 The icon images used are licensed under the [Icons8 License](https://icons8.com/license).
 As a requirement of that license, we must link to the [Icons8 Homepage](https://icons8.com/), which